DA0-DA0/docs/docs/quickstart/create-a-proposal.md

 :::tip Actions?

-You'll notice the Messages tag there.
-[Proposal actions](/docs/proposal-messages.md#proposal-actions) allow you to add rich scripting capabilities to proposal messages&mdash;commands that execute on the chain when the proposal passes.
+You'll notice the Actions tag there.
+[Proposal actions](/docs/proposal-messages.md#proposal-actions) allow you to add rich scripting capabilities to proposal actions&mdash;commands that execute on the chain when the proposal passes.

 The proposal we have here is more of a social contract.
 We don't need anything to change in code.
 :::